Manja-030/cf_meet-app/README.md

 **Scenario 3: User can select a city from the suggested list.**
 GIVEN the user was typing “Berlin” in the city textbox
 And the list of suggested cities is showing
 WHEN the user selects a city (e.g., “Berlin, Germany”) from the list
-THEN their city should be changed to that city (i.e., “Berlin, Germany”)
+THEN their city should be changed to that city (i.e., “Berlin, Germany”) and the list of suggestions should disappear and the user should receive a list of upcoming events in that city.

 ## FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS